 You will need the marriage certificate to file a USA green card application which can be filed either using DS-260 (if outside the US) or i-485 (physically present in the USA).

 The marriage can be easily registered in India in your local sub-divisional magistrate (SDM) office unless you directly got married in court.

-If both the Beneficiary and Petitioner are of the same religion, they can get married under the Hindu Marriage Act, the Christian Marriage Act, Nikah or Muslim personal Law, etc.
+If both husband and wife are of the same religion, they can get married under the Hindu Marriage Act, the Christian Marriage Act, Nikah or Muslim personal Law, etc.

 This article will discuss:

 For the sake of simplicity, we are using the Hindu Marriage Act as an example, but if you’re Christian or Muslim, then replace Hindu Marriage Act with Christian Marriage Act or Muslim Personal Law based on the religion you follow.

 - If both the husband and wife follow different religions, they should get married under the Special Marriage Act in India.
 This is commonly known as inter-religion marriage and is covered under the ‘special marriage’ act in India.